 Applicants require a Masters degree or a professional degree, and PhD candidates are legally considered to be employees of the university rather than students.

 Most higher education institutions in Norway are funded by the Ministry of Education and Research, and therefore don't charge any tuition fees.
 This means that undergraduate and postgraduate students, both local and international, study for free.

 However, if you choose to study at a private institution you will be required to cover tuition costs, although these are usually cheaper than their UK and European counterparts.
 Foreign students pay the same fees as Norwegians.

 While tuition is free, students are required to pay a small semester student union fee, granting them access to exams, cheap travel, and health, sports and counselling facilities.
 Expect to pay in the region of 300-600 Norwegian Krone (NOK) per semester (approximately £28-£56).

 Funding to study in Norway

-Living costs in Norway are high - especially in cities such as Oslo and Bergen.
-However, The Norwegian State Educational Loan Fund allocates grants and loans according to an official cost of living estimate, with support potentially exceeding NOK87,000 (approximately £8,300) per year.
+However, to help with maintenance costs, The Norwegian State Educational Loan Fund allocates grants and loans according to an official cost of living estimate, with support potentially exceeding NOK 108,999 (approximately £10,081) in 2018.